NVIDIA-NeMo/DFM/examples/megatron/recipes/wan/README.md

 WAN training is driven by `examples/megatron/recipes/wan/pretrain_wan.py`, which supports both a YAML config file and CLI overrides.

-The script exposes a `--training-mode` with `pretrain` and `finetune` presets for flow-matching hyperparameters.
-As a starting point for experiments, this presets specify that pretraining uses noisier, biased sampling (e.g., logit-normal, higher logit_std, lower flow_shift) for stability and broad learning, while finetuning uses uniform, lower-noise settings (e.g., uniform sampling, lower logit_std, higher flow_shift) to refine details and improve quality.
+The script exposes a `--training-mode` with `pretrain` and `finetune` presets for flow-matching hyperparameters as a starting point for experiments.
+This presets specify that pretraining uses noisier, biased sampling (e.g., logit-normal, higher logit_std, lower flow_shift) for stability and broad learning, while finetuning uses uniform, lower-noise settings (e.g., uniform sampling, lower logit_std, higher flow_shift) to refine details and improve quality.

-Notes:
-- If you use `logger.wandb_project` and `logger.wandb_exp_name`, export `WANDB_API_KEY`.
+**Notes**: If you use `logger.wandb_project` and `logger.wandb_exp_name`, export `WANDB_API_KEY`.
-- Checkpointing is controlled via the `checkpoint.*` section.
-Use the same path for `save` and `load` to resume training.

 #### Pretraining script example

 We provide example scripts for running 1.3B and 14B model sizes on mock dataset (see `wan_1_3B.yaml` and `wan_14B.yaml` under `examples/megatron/recipes/wan/conf`).
-From these starting points, users can set their own configuration by copy one of the example override configs and update it with your settings (e.g., with actual processed data, and specific configurations based on available hardware):
+From these starting points, users can set their own configuration by copy one of the example override configs and update it with your settings (e.g., with actual processed data path, and specific configurations based on available hardware, etc.).
+Users can learn more about arugments detail at [Megatron-Bridge docs](https://github.com/NVIDIA-NeMo/Megatron-Bridge/blob/main/docs/megatron-lm-to-megatron-bridge.md).

 ```bash
 cp examples/megatron/recipes/wan/conf/wan_1_3B.yaml examples/megatron/recipes/wan/conf/my_wan.yaml